 Android O will focus on the vitals

 And finally, we get to Android O – the next update of this year.
 It will be packed with quick boot times, improved battery life, and malware elimination.
 Other cool UI updates include Notification Dots, improved copy and paste function, shared Photo libraries, etc.

 Google Home learns from Amazon Echo

 Google Home will be more of a smart home companion with features like Amazon that shall come paired with Chromecast.
 It will be intelligent enough to recommend videos for you to watch.
 Not just this but it will also offer you visual prompts, like displaying your weekly calendar.
 Home will proactively be giving you notifications in advance for flight delays, traffic alerts or other related news.

 There’s also a neat calling function that will turn the Home into a speaker phone with the ability to say ‘call mum’ and it’ll call your mum.
 Isn’t it a really smart innovation?

 What is Google Lens?

-Google Lens is a canopy term for a bundle of diverse camera technology that can learn what it takes to click a good photo and later edit your snaps to make them better.
+Google Lens is a canopy term for a bundle of diverse camera technology.
+It can learn what it takes to click a good photo and later edit your snaps to make them better.
 For example, the Lens can automatically remove the crowd behind the girl.

 Mobile VR Goes to the Next Level

-Mobile VR has been a bit crap and now Google has plans to change it.
+Mobile VR has been a bit crap and now the company has plans to change it.
 Google has partnered with HTC Vive and Lenovo to create new Daydream headsets which will be “standalone headsets”.
 So what’s exciting is that it won’t need a phone either a PC inside.